Skip to main content

 Already replacing your floor?
 Consider adding floor insulation

-If you’re ripping up flooring and floorboards or digging up your ground floor, why not pack in some floor insulation first and make the room even cosier?
+Planning on ripping up flooring and floorboards or digging up your ground floor?
+Why not pack in some floor insulation first and make the room even cosier?

-If you have a suspended timber ground floor, you can lay mineral wool insulation between the joists after you take up the floorboards.
-This will save you up to £110 a year in GB and £130 in NI.
+If you have a suspended timber ground floor, you can lay insulation material between the joists after you take up the floorboards.
+This will save you £120 a year in GB and £120 in NI.

-Floor insulation also improves your carbon footprint by about 310kg a year in GB and 440kg in NI.
+Floor insulation also improves your carbon footprint by about 310kg a year in GB and 430kg in NI.

 If you’ve got a solid concrete floor, you can either: